Fairytale Castles In Croatia

 It was restored in the 20th century and is one of the best-preserved castles.
 It features a large collection of astrological paintings as well as a private art collection.

 Veliki Tabor Castle

-This castle is similar to Trakošćan in that it is perched on top of a hill.
+This castle is similar to Trakošćan in that it stands on top of a hill.
 However, this castle overlooks the beautiful green Hrvatsko Zagorje valley.
-The date of construction is uncertain, but it is generally accepted that Veliki Tabor Castle’s construction began sometime during the 12th-century and has been renovated throughout its history.
+The date of construction is uncertain, but it is generally accepted that Veliki Tabor Castle’s construction began sometime during the 12th century and has been renovated throughout its history.
 The castle was closed for several years as it underwent its most recent facelift.